Marie Curtin: Semi-professional

 Curtin has played at a semi-professional level.
 Between 2005 and 2008, while attending Hofstra University, Curtin also played for Long Island Fury in the Women's Premier Soccer League.
-On May 20 2005, Curtin scored the first three goals in the team's history, scoring a first half hat-trick as Long Island defeated Northampton Laurels 5–0 as they made their WPSL debut.
+On 20 May 2005, Curtin scored the first three goals in the team's history, scoring a first half hat-trick as Long Island defeated Northampton Laurels 5–0 as they made their WPSL debut.
 Curtin had a second spell as a semi-professional when she played for Fortuna Ålesund during the 2012 Norwegian First Division season.

 Women's National League

 Before the establishment of Women's National League, Curtin was playing junior football with Kilmallock United.
 In 2010 Curtin helped them reach the FAI Women's Junior Cup final which they lost 1–0 to Bohemians.
 The inaugural 2011–12 Women's National League season saw Curtin playing for Cork Women's F.C.
 The 2014–15 season saw Curtin sign for Galway W.F.C.
 By 2017 Curtin was playing for Aisling-Annacotty in the Limerick Women's & Schoolgirls' Soccer League.
 In 2018 she made a return to the WNL with Limerick.
 2020 saw Curtin play for newly formed Treaty United of the WNL after Limerick were liquidated.
-She retired from professional football on the 11th of January 2021.
+She retired from professional football on 11 January 2021.